OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-087.md

 ## Psalm 87:2

-> The Lord loves the gates of Zion
+> The Lord cherishes the gates of Zion
-> More than all the other dwelling places of Jacob.
+> More than all the other homes of Jacob.

 ---

 ## Psalm 87:3

-> Glorious things are spoken of you,
+> Wonderful things are declared about you,
 > City of God.

 > Selah